sortedcord/ossapi/README.md

 ```

-Work on api v2's endpoints is ongoing and unstable.
-Consider support for it to be in beta.
+Implementing all of api v2's endpoints is a work in progress.
+Currently, only some are implemented.